Breadcrumb

 Should well-child telehealth visits be included in performance reporting?

 Well-child telehealth visits completed according to the AAP schedule can be included as meeting the numerator criteria for performance measure 4.
 The AAP has issued guidance on providing well-child care via telehealth during COVID-19.
 We recognize that not all providers may offer well-child visits, in person or via telehealth, during this time.
-Awardees should continue to report on well-child visit completion following directions and information in the Form 2 toolkit (PDF - 1 MB) and FAQs (PDF - 1 MB).
+Awardees should continue to report on well-child visit completion following directions and information in the Form 2 toolkit (PDF - 1 MB) and FAQs (PDF - 623 KB).

 How should MIECHV awardees report virtual screenings for the purposes of annual performance measurement reporting?

 All families screened with a validated tool should be included in the numerator and denominator per the measure definitions (Measure 3, Measure 12, and Measure 14).
 MIECHV awardees should consult with tool developers to determine appropriateness and criteria for virtual/remote screening.
 Please note that awardees should not report the number families screened virtually separately; however, awardees may voluntarily provide additional information related to virtual screenings in the comments section.
 The same information applies for reporting of virtual observations for Measure 10 (Parent-Child Interaction).
-For more information and tips on conducting virtual screenings, please review this HV CoIIN memo (PDF).

 Should postpartum telehealth visits be included in Performance Reporting?